-National Express operate direct services from Stansted Airport to London, Cambridge and other major UK towns and cities.
-The buses depart from just outside London Stansted Airport terminal.
+National Express operate direct services from Stansted Airport to London, Cambridge, and other major UK towns and cities.
+The buses depart from just outside the London Stansted Airport terminal.

 Read on to learn more about the different buses, including how frequently and what time buses run, and where they run to.

 London Stansted Airport Terminal doesn’t have a hotel within the building.
-However, if you have an early flight, you can find a Radisson Blu hotel and a Hilton hotel within five-minutes’ walk.
+However, if you have an early flight, you can find a Radisson Blu hotel and a Hilton hotel within a five-minute walk.

 Two historic market towns are within easy reach of Stansted Airport: Saffron Walden and Bishop’s Stortford.

-Local buses also run from Stansted Airport to Mountfitchet castle.
+Local buses also run from Stansted Airport to Mountfitchet Castle.
 This is a reconstructed Norman Motte and Bailey Castle, complete with its own historical village.
 It’s a great place to learn more about the Norman history of the area.
-Mountfitchet Castle is also popular with kids the, largely due to it housing the biggest toy museum in the world.
+Mountfitchet Castle is also popular with kids, largely due to it housing the biggest toy museum in the world.
 Buses to all these tourist attractions depart from London Stansted Airport Coach Station.